 Distributed Tracing Videos

-Watch these videos to listen to our Co-founder Clement Pang introduce distributed tracing, and give updates including improved ingestion options and intelligent sampling:
+Watch these videos to listen to our co-founder Clement Pang introduce distributed tracing, and give updates including improved ingestion options and intelligent sampling.
+Note that these videos were created in 2019 and 2020 and some of the information in them might have changed.

 Instrument Your Application

-If your application uses an OpenTelemetry SDK, you can configure the application to send trace data to Tanzu Observability using any of the following options:
+If your application uses an OpenTelemetry SDK, you can configure the application to send trace data to the Wavefront proxy

 Visualize Distributed Tracing Data